 1 Timothy 3:2-4 Now the overseer must be above reproach, the husband of but one wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own family well and see that his children obey him with proper respect.

-Another example is correctly teaching about the sin of homosexual behavior while neglecting to give proper emphasis to Biblical admonitions against divorce, adultery and fornication.
+Another example is correctly teaching about the sin of homosexual behavior while neglecting to give proper emphasis to Biblical admonitions against divorce, adultery, and fornication.
 We need to teach all of scripture with balance.
-Grandstanding on sins that aren’t temptations to us and soft-pedaling those that are are not attractive or Christian things to do.
+Grandstanding on sins that aren’t temptations to us and soft-pedaling those that are not attractive or Christian things to do.

 There are plenty of reasons and resources to defend the accuracy and integrity of all of the original scriptures.
 We don’t need to get sloppy and just follow the parts we like.
 And we truly miss out when we cast doubts on every passage and question if it is really the word of God.

 I’ll close with some friendly advice: Don’t mess with God’s Word.

 Deuteronomy 4:2 You shall not add to the word that I command you, nor take from it, that you may keep the commandments of the Lord your God that I command you.

 Proverbs 30:5–6 Every word of God proves true; he is a shield to those who take refuge in him.
 Do not add to his words, lest he rebuke you and you be found a liar.

 Revelation 22:18–19 I warn everyone who hears the words of the prophecy of this book: if anyone adds to them, God will add to him the plagues described in this book, and if anyone takes away from the words of the book of this prophecy, God will take away his share in the tree of life and in the holy city, which are described in this book.